niiayigh/Agora_Token_Server_Flask-Python/README.md

 ## About
 A token generation Server using the factory pattern and Blueprints.<br/>

-A forked stripped down version of
+A forked stripped down version of [Flask Starter](https://github.com/Mupati/agora-flask-starter) by [a link](https://github.com/Mupati)

 ## Setup